 - Whether this delay is a consequence of the intensity of the lockdown measures.

 Pregnant women and newborns are vulnerable during infectious disease pandemics because of specificities in their immune systems, maternal-fetal transmission, non-deferrable healthcare needs and risks of adverse perinatal outcomes due to stress and social deprivation.
-Task 6.3 will:
+This use case:

-- Investigate the pandemic’s direct (infection by SARS-CoV-2) and indirect effects (related to health service accessibility and confinement) on perinatal health using routine population birth data,
+- Investigates the pandemic’s direct (infection by SARS-CoV-2) and indirect effects (related to health service accessibility and confinement) on perinatal health using routine population birth data,

-- assess whether effects differ by socioeconomic context,
+- Assesses whether effects differ by socioeconomic context,

-- use results to assess how policies in participating countries may have impacted health effects and social inequalities and
+- Uses results to assess how policies in participating countries may have impacted health effects and social inequalities and

-- improve preparedness for future epidemics by creating a template for utilization of routine population birth data and identifying needed improvements to current systems.
+- Improves preparedness for future epidemics by creating a template for utilization of routine population birth data and identifying needed improvements to current systems.

 Individuals with mental health risk factors or mental disease are most commonly affected by COVID-19 confinement measures and the impact of the COVID-19 pandemic.
-This case study will measure changes in population mental health associated with the COVID-19 pandemic.
+This case study measures changes in population mental health associated with the COVID-19 pandemic.

-The aim of task 6.5 is to support the specific activities regarding the use cases to ensure the effective linkage across WPs related to PHIRI infrastructure and it is divided into three activities:
+The aim of this final task is to support the specific activities regarding the use cases to ensure the effective linkage across WPs related to PHIRI infrastructure and it is divided into three activities: